Md-shefat-masum/ecommerce_design/README.md

 <h5>Section descriptions</h5>
 <p>
-A lawyer portfolio website is a digital platform designed to showcase the professional accomplishments, expertise, and services of a lawyer or a law firm.
+A ecommerce design website is a digital platform designed to showcase the professional accomplishments, expertise, and services of a lawyer or a law firm.
 It serves as an online representation of their legal practice and provides potential clients with valuable information about the lawyer's background, areas of specialization, and successful case outcomes.
-Here is a description of what you might find on a lawyer portfolio website:
+Here is a description of what you might find on a ecommerce design website:
 </p>

 <p>